 The other key takeaway?
 Improved oral hygiene may play a part in reducing the risk of complications.
 The authors write, “We recommend that oral hygiene be maintained, if not improved, during a SARS-CoV-2 infection in order to reduce the bacterial load in the mouth and the potential risk of a bacterial superinfection.”

 Maximize your oral health with ProBiora Health oral-care probiotics

 One of the best ways to improve your oral health is adding oral-care probiotics to your daily regimen.
 Just dissolve one mint after brushing to repopulate the good bacteria in your mouth.

 ProBiora Health oral-care probiotics are designed to restore the healthy bacterial balance in your mouth.
 They contain ProBiora3®, a patented blend of three strains of beneficial bacteria that naturally occur in the mouth: Streptococcus oralis KJ3®, Streptococcus uberis KJ2®, and Streptococcus rattus JH145®.
 ProBiora Health oral-care probiotics flood the mouth with these “healthy” bacteria and crowd out the pathogenic bacteria.
 If you’re looking for a powerful tool for maintaining your best oral health, make sure to include ProBiora Health oral-care probiotics in your daily oral care regimen.

 Support your oral health every day!

-Choose from our most popular product, ProBioraPlus®, or the extra-minty ProBioraXtra®, which comes in handy pocket- and purse-friendly packaging.
+Choose from our most popular products, ProBioraPlus®, the extra-minty ProBioraXtra®, which comes in handy pocket- and purse-friendly packaging or ProBioraPro® our professional-strength version.
 For a limited time, all purchases include a free travel bottle of hand sanitizer.